Sup2point0/Assort/Yu-Gi-Oh!/psssccct.md

 So, a lot of the changes will tackle inconsistencys in structure and capitalyzacion, while condensing several well-known key words or phrases – above all, the aim was to maintain readability alongside balancing efficiency.

+### Enumeryzacion
+Aw yeah, *this* is my favourite part.
+Bullet pointing effects would be great, but it’s also quite impracticle

 <br>